paduagroup/tutorial-lmp/README.md

         packmol < pack.inp

+This generates a `simbox.xyz` file with coordinates.
 Display the molecules in the box:

         vmd simbox.xyz